CLI Reference

 Default vs strict ambiguous method warnings:

-By default, the linter only warns about methods where the JavaScript fallthrough is silently wrong — operators like << (bitwise shift instead of append), +/-/&/| on arrays (arithmetic instead of set operations), dup (no JS equivalent), delete/clear/empty? (wrong for certain types), and include? (wrong for Hash/Set).
+By default, the linter only warns about methods where the JavaScript fallthrough is silently wrong — operators like << (bitwise shift instead of append), +/-/&/| on arrays (arithmetic instead of set operations), dup (no JS equivalent), and delete/clear (wrong for certain types).

 Fixing ambiguous method warnings